chonho/incubator-singa/rnn2.md

-# RNN for Language Modeling
+# Recurrent Neural Network (RNN) for Language Modeling
 ----

 ## Overall Framework

 The whole RNN language model implemented in SINGA can be seen in Figure (?).
-In this model, given the current input word, the next word is predicted, and the training objective is to maximize the probability of predicting the next word correctly.
+In this model, given a sequence of input words, the next word is predicted, and the training objective is to maximize the probability of predicting the next word correctly.
 The performance metric - perplexity per word is employed in this language model.
 It should be noted that minimizing the perplexity value is equivalent to maximizing the probability of correct prediction.
-Please refer to this [page] [1] to find more about perplexity.
+Please refer to [this page] [1] to find more about perplexity.

 In this RNN language model, 7 layers are implemented specific for this application, including 1 data layer which will fetch data records from the data shard below, 2 parser layers, 3 neuron layers and 1 loss layer ([more details for layers][2]).
-After illustrating the data shard and how to create the data shard for this application, we will dicuss the configuration and functionality of each layer layer-wise as follows.
+First, we illustrate the data shard and how to create it for this application.
+Then, we dicuss the configuration and functionality of layers.

 ## Data Shard

-Example files for RNN can be found in "SINGA_ROOT/examples/rnnlm", which we assume to be WORKSPACE.
+Example files for RNNLM can be found in "SINGA_ROOT/examples/rnnlm", which we assume to be WORKSPACE.

 (a) Define your own record.
 Please refer to [Data Preparation][3] for details.

-Records for RNN example are defined in "user.proto" as an extension.
+Records for RNNLM example are defined in "user.proto" as an extension.

     package singa;